nasa/fprime/docs/UsersGuide/dev/configuring-fprime.md

 AcConstants.ini is used to set the constants for the autocoded components provided by the framework.
-This allows projects to appropriately size the number of ports provided by many of the command and data handling components defined in the `Svc` package. **Note:** internal configurations like table sizes are set in the component-specific header as these settings aren't autocoded.
+This allows projects to appropriately size the number of ports provided by many of the command and data handling components defined in the `Svc` package. **Note:** Internal configurations like table sizes are set in the component-specific header as these settings aren't autocoded.
 See: [Component Configuration](#component-configuration)

 These settings may need to be increased for large projects with many components, or minimized for projects with a small